Signal-ID/www-heropixel-com/website/versioned_docs/version-0.0.1/destinations/kafka.md

 Currently, this connector only writes data with JSON format.
 More formats \(e.g. Apache Avro\) will be supported in the future.

-Each record will contain in its key the uuid assigned by Hero Pixel, and in the value these 3 fields:
+Each record will contain in its key the uuid assigned by HeroPixel and in the value these 3 fields:

-- `_airbyte_ab_id`: a uuid assigned by Hero Pixel to each event that is processed.
+- `_airbyte_ab_id`: a uuid assigned by HeroPixelto each event that is processed.
 - `_airbyte_emitted_at`: a timestamp representing when the event was pulled from the data source.
 - `_airbyte_data`: a json blob representing with the event data.
 - `_airbyte_stream`: the name of each record's stream.